-This is the right of citizens to be provided full information about environmental issues so they can participate knowledgeably in decision-making about those issues.
+This is the right of citizens to be provided full information about environmental issues so they can participate knowledgeably in decision-making about that issue.
 It entails the right to full disclosure of information about ingredients (both active and undisclosed "inert" ingredients), about details of spray plans, planned effectiveness studies, Health Risk Assessments, Environmental Impact Statements, planned (or lack of) health effects monitoring, etc.

-- Despite manufacturers' claims that information about undisclosed ingredients is proprietary, precedents are emerging around the world in support of citizens' right to know the ingredients of chemical products to which they are exposed. - The fact of spray drift is not insignificant.
-The problem of drift, vaporization and residues exacerbates human rights concerns primarily because of the larger number of persons who are impacted by sprays and who, because they are not immediately adjacent to road shoulders, may be uninformed, unwarned and perhaps unconsenting. - 19.
+- Despite manufacturers' claims that information about undisclosed ingredients is proprietary, precedents are emerging around the world and in the US in support of citizens' right to know the ingredients of chemical products to which they are exposed. - The fact of spray drift is not insignificant.
+The problems of immediate drift, residues and subsequent vaporization of residues all exacerbate human rights concerns primarily because of the larger number of persons who are impacted by the chemicals and who, because they may not be immediately adjacent to road shoulders, may be uninformed, unwarned and perhaps unconsenting. - 19.
 Right to participation in decision-making in environmental issues

-Rio Declaration Principle 10 Aarhus Convention Article 1 (above)
+Rio Declaration Principle 10 Aarhus Convention Article 1 (see above)

-- Have citizens had sufficient opportunity to participate effectively in decision-making about pesticide use and policy? - 20.
-Right to equal protection of the law
+Have citizens had sufficient opportunity to participate effectively in decision-making about roadside herbicide use and policy?

+20. Right to equal protection of the law